 These disorders can be treated by feeding the person with warm and easy to digest food with a little ghee, like a lentil soup.
 Cautiously as per the digestive capacity, a more wholesome diet can be introduced increasing the calorie content gradually over the next 48 hours.

 Treatment of disorders arising out of suppression of the urge to quench the thirst

 These disorders are treated by giving cooling (not chilled) and nourishing beverages like sherbet or coconut water.
-Chilled drinks are to be avoided as they will aggravate Vata and will be counterproductive and produce more thirst.
+Chilled drinks are to be avoided as they will aggravate Vata, will be counterproductive, and make you more thirsty.